PierreCharles/LoanApproval---Projet-Cloud/README.md

 ## CheckAccount

-#### Deploy on Heroku

-CheckAccount is deployed here : https://afternoon-everglades-21216.herokuapp.com/checkaccount
+CheckAccount is deployed on Heroku here : https://afternoon-everglades-21216.herokuapp.com/checkaccount

 Commande for create the checkaccount web service with maven and deploying into heroku :